HerrWaffel/image-packer/README.md

 2. Check the Blender console (Window > Toggle System Console) for any error messages.
 3. If you still can't resolve the issue, open an issue on the [GitHub repository](https://github.com/HerrWaffel/image-packer/issues).

-## Contributing

-If you would like to contribute to this addon, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Make your changes, and commit them with a descriptive commit message.
-4. Push your changes to your fork.
-5. Create a pull request from your fork to the main repository.

 ## License